EstephaniaCalvoC/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 - **4-strpbrk.c:** Search a string for any of a set of bytes
 - **5-strstr.c:** Locate a substring.
 - **7-print_chessboard.c:** Print the chessboard.
+- **8-print_diagsums.c:** Print the sum of the two diagonals of a square matrix of integers.